suniv2017/nodejsdb/SyncAPI.md

 /*
 	Parameters:
-		name: name of the ordered map
+		name: name of the collection
 		key: the key
 		value: the value to set or overwrite
 		event: optional; override the name of the callback; see Events below